 From here on out, I’ll share my experiences using this tool, as well as what I liked and didn’t like along the way.

 How Well Does It Accept Different Payments?

-The payment processors that integrate with ThriveCart are Authorize.net, PayPal, Stripe and Apple Pay.
+The payment processors that integrate with ThriveCart are Authorize.net, PayPal, Google Play, Apple Play, and Stripe.

 While these are pretty standard, ThriveCart does offer deeper integrations than some other carts, with one example being that you can offer one-click upsells and downsells through PayPal.

-Another thing to note here is that Stripe also allows you to accept payment through BitCoin, although ThriveCart doesn’t currently work with Bitcoin (or any other cryptocurrency).
+Another thing to note here is that Stripe also allows you to accept payment through BitCoin, although the tool doesn’t currently work with Bitcoin (or any other cryptocurrency).

 This is a classic example of why you shouldn’t take these integrations at face value, because you may end up disappointed with the depth of integration between the two.